 All pediatric fellows participate in both in-person and on-line courses in Evidence-Based Medicine and Clinical Research Methods during their dedicated research months.
 In addition, fellows will be expected to attend and participate in regular journal club meetings, during which critical review of current literature pertinent to pediatric emergency medicine will be conducted.
-The Pediatric residents participate in an Evidenced-Based Medicine Curriculum throughout their three years of training; the fellows will be encouraged to attend these weekly educational conferences and review of current literature.
-MUSC and GME also create regular conferences pertinent to fellows and their gaining knowledge in these endeavors.
+The Pediatric residents participate in an Evidenced-Based Medicine Curriculum throughout their three years of training; the fellows are encouraged to attend these weekly educational conferences and review of current literature.